learn-co-students/py-lists-with-maps-data-science-intro-000/README.md

 > Press shift + enter on this cell and all following code cells.

-Select the first element of the list, and assign it to the variable `palermo`.
+Assign the variable `palermo` to the first element of the `neighborhoods` list.

 ```python
 palermo = None
 ```

-Select the last element of the list, and assign it to the variable la_boca.
+Now assign the variable `la_boca` to the last element of our list.

 ```python
 la_boca = None
 ```

 Beyond the neighborhoods, another thing that we can think of representing as a collection are the coordinates of a city, latitude and longitude.
-The first attribute is latitude and the second is longitude.
+Below, our `coordinates` list contains the coordinates for Buenos Aires.
+The first element is latitude and the second is longitude.

 ```python
 coordinates = [-34.6037, -58.3816]
 ```

-Set the latitude of Buenos Aires equal to `ba_latitude` and set the longitude to be Buenos Aires to be `ba_longitude`.
+Set `ba_latitude` to equal the latitude of Buenos Aires and set `ba_longitude` to the longitude of Buenos Aires.

 ```python